NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Evaluation

-\head{Evaluation on RIDI \& RONIN Datasets} While we mainly focus on robotic tracking in this paper, we also test \sysname on pedestrian tracking datasets to verify the effectiveness of our model design. \tab\ref{tab:ridi-ronin} shows the test results on RIDI and RONIN datasets. \sysname achieves the best performance among all baseline models.
-While the baselines also achieve reasonable accuracy for seen data, their performance degrades significantly for unseen data, for which \sysname exceeds them considerably.
-Specifically, in RIDI dataset, the performance gain increases from 17\% on the seen test set to nearly 25\% on the unseen test set.
-As for RONIN dataset, it's worth noting that the authors only made half of the total datasets available.
-Consequently, the model might not be able to fully capture the essential features of pedestrians, leading to a slight decrease in performance gains on the test unseen conditions.
-The noticeably inferior results on the RONIN dataset, compared to the results on the RIDI dataset, can be attributed to this fact as well.
-In conclusion, the obvious enhancement achieved by \sysname demonstrates the potential of \sysname to serve as a unified model for both robotic and pedestrian tracking.
+\head{Evaluation on RIDI \& RONIN Datasets} While this work primarily focuses on robotic tracking, we also evaluate \sysname on pedestrian tracking datasets to assess its generalization capability.
+As shown in \tab\ref{tab:ridi-ronin}, \sysname outperforms all baseline models on both the RIDI and RONIN datasets.
+Although baselines perform reasonably well on seen data, their accuracy drops significantly on unseen test sets, where \sysname achieves notably better results.
+On RIDI, the performance gain rises from 17\% on the seen set to nearly 25\% on the unseen set.
+For the RONIN dataset, only half of the total data is publicly available, limiting the model's ability to learn comprehensive pedestrian features.
+This constraint leads to a smaller improvement in unseen conditions and generally weaker performance compared to RIDI.
+Overall, the strong results across both domains highlight \sysname’s potential as a unified model for both robotic and pedestrian inertial tracking.